AndersDeath/diary2/000-current.md

 # 13 June - Tuesday - Yerevan - 257 day of immigration

 Today I visited barbershop which is amazing.
 My gum still pains.
 I hope that this shit will be better at the end of the week.
 In general week started well because I had 4 day offs in a raw.
 Unfortunately I have to start the new week.
+Tomorrow's evening I will have several calls with some companies.